cenixeriadev/cenixeriadev/README.md

 # 💫 About Me:
 Hi, I'm a passionate Software Developer and Systems Engineering Student with a love for problem-solving, clean code, and continuous learning.
-My journey spans from low-level programming in C++ to high-level web development with Spring Boot, Django, Angular, and FastAPI.
+My journey spans from low-level programming in C++ to high-level web development with Spring Boot, Laravel, Angular, and FastAPI.

 I’m especially interested in: